ADS-B to CoT

 • Accepts over-the-air RF ADS-B via SDR hardware.

-• Runs on Python 3.7+ across Windows and Linux (already packaged for OpenMANET).
+• Runs on Python 3.7+ across Windows and Linux.

 Getting Started on OpenMANET